 - Certified alcohol and drug abuse counselors

-Certification or Continuing Education
+Mental Health Admin Certification and Continuing Education

 Mental Health Administrators work in many roles and settings.
 The roles include psychiatry, counseling, nursing, substance abuse counseling, and family counseling.
 The state authorized roles require certification, licensing, continuing education and re-certification.
 Mental health administration professionals must maintain the state or other public requirements for good standing.
 In the cases of professional associations, mental health administration professionals must meet and keep current with the accreditation association standards.
 Association standards typically include coursework, other forms of continuing education, and payments of dues and fees for professional oversight for ethics.